Submitty/submitty.github.io/_docs/instructor/exams.md

 If there is TA grading, questions can also be assigned page numbers by either instructor or student.
 In the TA grading interface, clicking on a question will open the corresponding page in the PDF.

+### Tips for Scanning

+Explore the options / settings on your scanner.
+Things to check:

+* 150-300 dpi works well for most exams (300 dpi might be necessary for students with small cramped handwriting).

+* Choose gray scale scanning (not black & white).

+* Choose duplex mode (double sided scanning).
+Even if your exam is single sided, the students might write on the back.

+* Specify "Do not rotate".
+Some scanners will attempt to detect rotated pages and make errors rather than correct actual rotated pages.

+* Make sure "Blank page removal" is not selected.
+This will only throw off the page count!

+* Choose a new directory to save your scans.
+Scans should hopefully be sequentially numbered, or named with the timestamp to facilitate orderly upload to Submitty.

 ### Creating PDF assignments

 #### Config: